OMantel1/javascript-Ecommerce/README.md

 # front-oriteddies
-School project
+- School project -

 Front end from e-commerce project in Javascript
 - data validation
 - javascript events
 - api requests

 The api was given.
-I have deploy it on heroku.
+I have deployed it on heroku.